 Athens was all protest art, the glow of the Acropolis at night, ancient ruins next to concrete apartment blocs, olive oil, homemade souvlaki, cold coffee, and nearly suffocating in an elevator with my husband and Greek colleague.
 Here’s a guide to surviving the Greek capital.
 Continue reading “Athens City Guide”

 No one ever talks about what it is like to land in a place like India for the first time.
 I had to write about this exhausting, disorienting, and totally thrilling experience.
-One thing is for sure: you only get to go to India for the first time once in your life.
+My first impressions of India was that India makes a big impression.
+One thing’s for sure: you only get to go to India for the first time once in your life.

-No matter where you find yourself in the world these days, whether in the middle of the Ecuadorian rainforest, on a lonely mountain road in the Caucuses, a desert dune in the Sahara, or on a scuba boat in the Andaman Sea, chances are, you will cross paths with a German.
-And in many cases, a slightly-off-their-rocker but highly competent and well-prepared German eager to speak German with you as soon as they learn you live in Germany.
+No matter where you find yourself in the world these days, whether in the middle of the Ecuadorian rainforest, on a lonely mountain road in the Caucuses, a desert dune in the Sahara, or on a scuba boat in the Andaman Sea, chances are, you’ll cross paths with a German.
+Here’s a story about speaking foreign languages while traveling and scuba diving with a badass German scuba diver who felt comfortable diving into blackened oceanic trenches than speaking English.

 I’d never seen a sunset like this.